The Evolving Landscape of Service Provider Security

 How A10 Can Help in Securing the SP Network

 A10 Networks products defend some of the world’s largest telecom providers.
-Our S/Gi Firewall solution has been protecting large Tier 1 and Tier 2 operators, and our DDoS mitigation solution, TPS, has been deployed by many large service providers and public cloud infrastructures.
+Thunder® Convergent Firewall (CFW), our S/Gi Firewall solution has been protecting large Tier 1 and Tier 2 operators, and our DDoS protection solution, Thunder CFW, has been deployed by many large service providers and public cloud infrastructures.
 These solutions can easily mitigate multi-terabit attacks.

 Now our offerings can do an even deeper packet inspection and advanced correlations at scale.